 My oldest daughter started at LH West in 2006 (the year it opened) and is now completing 3rd grade at LH South.
 I'm very pleased with the accelerated programs at West and the gifted programs at South and North.
 She has had wonderful teachers and I am very pleased with the staff as well.
 She is still excited about school.
 As a former educator I know how easily students can become discouraged and bored--I believe the district is working hard to keep students engaged as well as on-task.
 Considering how small this district was at one time and how much it has grown in the last ten years I applaud the combined efforts of administration staff teachers and parents in keeping their goals student-centered.
 Keep up the great work!

 Licking Heights South is a public elementary school in Pataskala.
 The principal of Licking Heights South is Miss.
-Renae E. Schwartz, whose e-mail is firstname.lastname@example.org.
-592 children attend Licking Heights South and identify primarily as Multiracial; White, non-Hispanic; and Hispanic.
-31% of the 592 students here are classified as "economically disadvantaged", and 38% are paying reduced lunch prices.
-The ratio of students to teachers at Licking Heights South is 18:1.
+Renae E. Schwartz, whose e-mail is email@example.com.
+592 students attend Licking Heights South and identify mostly as Multiracial; White, non-Hispanic; and Hispanic.
+31% of the 592 students here are classified as "economically disadvantaged", and 38% have subsidized lunches.
+The student to teacher ratio at Licking Heights South is 18:1.
 Licking Heights North is one of the nearest elementary schools.

 - Ceramics sculpture